 Increased sense of sight, hearing, and taste

 Loss of coordination.
-This makes it hard and difficult, even dangerous to do things
+This makes it difficult, even dangerous, to do things such as

 False sense of time